 - Disney Genie+*

-(*You’ll also hear the term Lightning Lane, which is a feature of both 2 & 3.)
+(*You’ll also hear the term Lightning Lane generally, which is a feature of both 2 & 3.)

 1. Disney Genie

-Disney Genie is the name of a new free service that will be built into the Disneyland app.
+Disney Genie is the name of a free service built into the Disneyland app.
 Disney describes it as follows:

 Disney Genie service will maximize your park time, so you can have more fun.
 It includes a personalized itinerary feature that will quickly and seamlessly map out an entire day.
 From specific attractions, foodie experiences and entertainment, to general interests like Disney princesses, villains, Pixar, Star Wars, thrill rides and more – just tell Disney Genie what you want to do and it will do the planning for you.

-It’s crucial to note that Disney Genie won’t give you any way to cut ride lines like the free FASTPASS of old.
-It’s function is to guide guests only through the normal standby lines for rides, advising when those waits are lower and giving guests an efficient touring plan.
+It’s crucial to note that Disney Genie doesn’t give you any way to cut ride lines like the free FASTPASS of old.
+Its function is to guide guests through the normal standby lines for rides, advising when those waits are lower.

 2. Disney Genie+

-Disney Genie+ is similar to many theme park cut-the-line services and is the successor to Disneyland’s FASTPASS and MaxPass digital queuing system.
-Unlike Disney Genie and the previous paper FASTPASS, it isn’t free.
+Disney Genie+ is similar to many theme park cut-the-line services.
+It is the successor to Disneyland’s FASTPASS and MaxPass digital queuing system.
+Unlike Disney Genie and the previous paper FASTPASS, however, Disney Genie+ isn’t free.
 It costs $30(+) per person per day.

 With Genie+, guests book same-day reservations for their desired attractions on a smartphone.
 These reservations are 1 hour long windows to return to the ride.
-Disney says guests can make these reservations one at a time, but that may not be entirely accurate – more on that below.)
-When each time window opens, they can return to a ride and access it through an express queue with reduced waits.
+Disney says guests can make these reservations one at a time, but that is not entirely accurate – more on that below.
+When each time window opens, guests return to a ride and access it through an express queue with reduced waits.

-This express queue at Disneyland will be known as Lightning Lane.
+This express queue at Disneyland is now known as the Lightning Lane.
 The Lightning Lane is simply the new name for what we all knew as the FASTPASS line.

-To use Genie+, link your ticket in the official Disneyland app (which you’ll need to do anyway these days in order to make required Disneyland reservations) and manage it all from your phone.
+To use Genie+, link your ticket in the official Disneyland app (which you’ll need to do anyway these days in order to make required Disneyland park reservations) and manage it all from your phone.
 You can even manage all the tickets for everyone in your family with just one phone.
 When it’s time to ride, scan your park ticket or bar code in the Disneyland app at the Lightning Lane entrance.
 Now that MagicBand+ has finally come to Disneyland (as of October 26, 2022) you can even use a MagicBand+ if you have one!

-Disney Genie+ will include Photopass at Disneyland, giving you access to all your digital photo downloads as part of the $20 per person price.
-Since the cost of one day Photopass is already $19.99, this offering is a nice bonus.
+Disney Genie+ includes Photopass at Disneyland, giving you access to all your digital photo downloads as part of the $30+ per person price.
+Since the cost of one day Photopass is already about the same, this offering is a nice bonus.

 Here’s where it gets confusing.
-While guests who use Genie+ to ride attractions will enter through the Lightning Lane, there are also Lightning Lanes for a few attractions that are not available as part of Disney Genie+.
-Disneyland doesn’t have a catchy name for these attractions, calling them only “Individual Attraction Selections” in information so far.
+While guests using Genie+ to ride attractions will enter through the Lightning Lane, there are also Lightning Lanes for a few attractions that are not available as part of Disney Genie+.
+Buying Disney Genie+ won’t get you access to them.

-To access the Lightning Lane for these a la carte attractions, you’ll need to pay a separate per person fee for each ride.
+To access the Lightning Lane for these few attractions, you need to pay a separate per person fee for each ride.
 The price is variable, but 2023 pricing has ranged from $15-$26 per person per attraction.
 Guests are limited to purchasing access to 2 of these attractions per day (and as of late 2023, only two attractions are in this category).
-As you might guess, these Individual Attraction Selections are likely to be some of the most popular headliners in each park (more on that below).
+As you might guess, these Individual Lightning Lanes are some of the most popular headliners in each park (more on that below).

-Frequently Asked Questions about Disney Genie+ and Lightning Lane at Disneyland
+Frequently Asked Questions about Disney Genie+ and Disneyland Lightning Lane

-I bet you have questions galore about Disney Genie and its related additional charges.
+I bet you have questions galore about Disney Genie, Disney Genie+ & individual Lightning Lane at Disneyland.
 Let’s dive in.